 Dextromethorphan (DXM): Dextromethorphan is a cough suppressant that works by reducing the cough reflex in the brain.
 It is widely available in OTC cough medicines, such as Robitussin.

-2. Combination cough medicines: Combination cough medicines, such as NyQuil, contain both a cough suppressant and an expectorant, as well as other ingredients to help relieve cold and flu symptoms.
+- Combination cough medicines: A combination of the best medicines for cough, such as NyQuil, contain both a cough suppressant and an expectorant, as well as other ingredients to help relieve cold and flu symptoms.

-It’s important to follow the instructions on the label carefully and not exceed the recommended dose.
-Some OTC cold and cough medications can cause side effects, and some may interact with other medications, so it’s advisable to talk to a doctor or pharmacist before taking any OTC cold and cough medication.
-If symptoms persist for more than a week or are accompanied by other symptoms, such as severe headache, high fever, or persistent coughing, it’s important to seek medical attention.
-Additionally, it’s important to drink plenty of fluids and avoid smoking and secondhand smoke to help relieve cold and cough symptoms and promote healing.
+It is crucial to read the instructions on the label carefully and avoid taking to a greater extent than the recommended amount.
+Certain OTC cold and cough medicines may have secondary effects, and others may interact with other medications, so s best to discuss with a doctor or pharmacist before taking any OTC cold and cough medicine.
+If the symptoms do not go away after a week or if other symptoms, including severe headache, high fever, or persistent coughing, occur, one should seek medical help.
+One should also drink a lot of fluids and stay away from smoking and secondhand smoke to alleviate cold and cough symptoms and heal.